MrWheatley/bind_gizmos/README.md

 # bind_gizmos
-Allows you to bind a key to cycle between gizmos like translation to rotation or bind them to something like QWE
+Allows you to bind a key to cycle between gizmos like translation to rotation or bind them to something like QWE like Maya or 3ds Max.

 Here's an example: